Jasper-Hewitt/elec_fertility/README.md

 ## Contributors

-[List the contributors to your project and describe their roles and responsibilities.]
+The members of the project included Jasper, Kai, Ming and Elsie.

 ## Acknowledgments

-We will like to thank
+We will like to thank Professor Torrent for the guidance throughout the semester.

-[Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]

 ## References